cloudposse/docs/content/documentation/getting-started.md

 * [helm]({{< relref "tools/helm.md" >}}) is essentially the package manager for Kubernetes (like `npm` for Node, `gem` for Ruby, and `rpm` for RHEL)
 * [helm charts](/helm-charts/) are how kubernetes resources are templatized using go templates
 * [helm charts quickstart]({{< relref "helm-charts/quickstart.md" >}}) is our "cheatsheet" for getting started with Helm Charts.
-* [helm repositories] are used to store helm charts, which are essentially tarball artifacts.
+* [helm registries](/kubernetes-platform-services/chart-registry/) are used to store helm charts, which are essentially tarball artifacts.
 * [chartmuseum]({{< relref "kubernetes-platform-services/chart-registry/chartmuseum.md">}}) is deployed as the chart repository
 * [helmfiles]({{< relref "tools/helmfile.md">}}) are used to define a distribution of helm charts.
 So if you want to install prometheus, grafana, nginx-ingress, kube-lego, etc, we use a `helmfile.yaml` to define how that's done.
 * [chamber]({{< relref "tools/chamber.md">}}) is used to manage secrets and provide them when provisioning with `helmfile`.
 It's also a big part of our overall story on [secrets management](/secrets-management/)